 “The online communication and discussions that occurred throughout the entire unit itself was both helpful in increasing my knowledge but most importantly supportive.
 Having such open communication in an environment where others were experiencing the same difficulties and uncertainties enabled a more constructive learning environment to be created.
 This inclusive community I believe was a critical component in my learning process overall that allowed me to not only ask questions to increase my knowledge, but also assist others which in turn put my newfound understanding of concepts and tasks to use.
 I greatly enjoyed the “online communication” component of the unit and am hopeful to undertake further units with the same communicative focus as ACCT11059.”

 As you receive your mark for ASS#2 Steps 7-10, remember that all marks are provisional.
 All marks in our unit will be reviewed by the Accounting Assessment Committee and the university’s Education Committee before grades are finalised.
 So all marks are subject to review.
-Your final grade for our unit will be provided to you on Friday 6 July 2018.

 Also, you will have noticed a big red button ‘Have your say’ has appeared on the top left-hand side of Moodle.